ELI-NP/LEC/docs/source/running.rst

 **OutRad** Specifying whether to calculate radiation.
 When setting ``OutRad=1``, emission spectrum, photon number distribution, radiation angular distribution will be calculated.
 This part consumes most of the simulation time.
 Integer.

-**OutRad** Specifying whether to calculate pair production.
-Currently support for Bethe-Heitler pair production.
-The cross section for Bremsstrahlung and pair production will be calculated.
-The Z component of nucleus for specific converter is specify in ``module random_commom``.
-Integer .
+**OutPairs** Specifying whether to calculate pair production.
+The code currently support the Bethe-Heitler pair production.
+The cross section for Bremsstrahlung and pair production will be calculated if ``OutPairs=1``.
+The Z component of nucleus for the specific converter is specify in ``module random_commom``.
+Integer.

 Output files